lab members

 Jordan Comer

-High School Researcher
+former High School Research Assistant

 Jordan is a rising senior from East Brunswick Highschool who is volunteering at Dr. Barber's lab.
 He is an aspiring medical student who looks forwards to the long journey ahead of him.
 He doesn't have one particular reason as to why he's so dead set on devoting his life to the sciences, just that it "feels right".
 He loves Pokemon, Monster Hunter, gardening, reading, architecture, and is a massive Nintendo fan.